Applications of artificial intelligence: AI-assisted software development

 AI can be used for real-time code completion, chat, and automated test generation.
 These tools are typically integrated with editors and IDEs as plugins.
 AI-assisted software development systems differ in functionality, quality, speed, and approach to privacy.
 Creating software primarily via AI is known as "vibe coding".
 Code created or suggested by AI can be incorrect or inefficient.
-The use of AI-assisted coding can potentially speed-up software development, but can also slow-down the process by creating more work when debugging and testing.
+The use of AI-assisted coding can potentially speed-up software development, but it can also slow-down the process by creating more work when debugging and testing.
 The rush to prematurely adopt AI technology can also incur additional technical debt.
 AI also requires additional consideration and careful review for cybersecurity, since AI coding software is trained on a wide range of code of inconsistent quality and often replicates poor practices.